 Projects underway at Mac Gabhann’s Lab include studies on the design and development of antibody-drug conjugates to improve cancer therapies, and molecular-level simulations of HIV to help test new therapies that boost host antiviral responses.
 His research is supported by the National Institutes of Health.

-Mac Gabhann is a core faculty member of the Institute for Computational Medicine and serves as the director of the Biomedical Engineering Doctoral Training Program.
+Mac Gabhann is a core faculty member of the Institute for Computational Medicine.
 He received the 2016 William H. Huggins Excellence in Teaching Award, and in 2015 he was awarded a JHU Catalyst Award for his research on virtual pre-clinical and clinical trials in HIV.
 Other awards include the American Physiological Society Arthur C. Guyton Award for Excellence in Integrative Physiology (2012), the Microcirculatory Society August Krogh Young Investigator Award (2010), and the NIH Pathway to Independence Award (2008).
 In 2012 he received a Sloan Research Fellowship for his work on understanding how cells interpret their environment.
 Before joining JHU in 2009, he worked as a strategy consultant in Dublin and London.
 His work has appeared in more than 70 journal publications.

 Mac Gabhann earned a bachelor’s degree in Chemical Engineering from University College Dublin in 1997 and a PhD in Biomedical Engineering from Johns Hopkins in 2006.
 From 2006 to 2009 he was a Postdoctoral Fellow in the Cardiovascular Research Center at the University of Virginia.

 - Postdoctoral Fellowship, Cardiovascular Research Center, University of Virginia, 2006-2009